Gromov--Witten theory beyond maximal contacts: Introduction

-In Section \ref{sec: computation}, we use Corollary \ref{thm-main-1} to reduce the computation to the computation of one-point local Gromov--Witten invariants.
+In Section \ref{sec: computation}, we use it to reduce the computation of two-point invariants to the computation of one-point local Gromov--Witten invariants.
 Then we provide a simpler computation via the mirror theorem for toric bundles \cite{Brown}.

 \begin{theorem}[=\cite{You22}*{Theorem 5.1}] Let $X$ be a smooth projective variety with a smooth nef anticanonical divisor $D$.
 Let

 be the mirror proper Landau--Ginzburg potential.
 Then

 where